cltl/BabelfyReimplementation/README.md

 3. Run semsig.sh with argument phase2, to generate weights based on triangular relations.
 These weights are useful for the building of semantic signature later. -> Described in Section 5 of the paper
 Duration: 7.5 hours

+4. Generate name_coll database collection, which contains all names from BabelNet.
+This is essential for the process of generating candidates using partial matching.
+To populate this collection run ./genrel.sh (make sure you adjust the settings to your local environment).
+Duration? : start 1:15am

-3. Generate candidates (run python candidates.py) -> Section 6 of the paper
+5. Generate candidates (run python candidates.py) -> Section 6 of the paper

-4. Generate semantic signature database structure (run semsig.sh with phase3 as an argument). -> Algorithm 1 in the paper, section 5
+6. Generate semantic signature database structure (run semsig.sh with phase3 as an argument). -> Algorithm 1 in the paper, section 5

-5. Do the Babelfy disambiguation algorithm (run python disambiguate.py) -> Algorithm 2 and 3 in the paper, section 7
+7. Do the Babelfy disambiguation algorithm (run python disambiguate.py) -> Algorithm 2 and 3 in the paper, section 7

-6. Evaluate !
+8. Evaluate !